jshtulman1/Data550FinalProjectPart4JS/README.md

 ## Welcome to my Final Project!
 This project analyzes Georgia's 2023 Seat Belt Survey data for adults.

+### Starting Clean
+- Utilize the makefile by typing "make clean" in the Rstudio terminal to remove all of the generated files.

+### Synchronize the Packge Environment
+- Nobody likes missing packages!
+Synchronize your package repository automatically by navigating to your terminal, making sure it's working in the project directory, and using the command "make install".
+This will install renv (if not already installed), and restore the packages in the lockfile to your project library.

 ### How to build the report and what to expect
 - In order to produce the final report, use the provided makefile by typing "make" in the RStudio terminal and the report will automatically build.
 The report should contain an